 Not Testing the Product

 Unfortunately, there are a lot of products out there that promise more than what they can deliver.
 And, when you’re spending large sums of money, you may feel locked into your decision.
 This shouldn’t be the case with workforce management systems.
-When you consider a reputable company, they should offer a free trial of the product to see how it would work for you.
+When you consider a reputable company, they should be open to letting you take a closer look at the software to see how it would work for you.
 Companies that don’t do this know their product won’t stand up to the scrutiny.